 This blog post is just the beginning.
 To dive deeper into “Unlocking the Path to Experiential Commerce,” check out this webinar.

-Meagan White is a senior manager of product marketing at Acquia, where she helps organizations digitally transform their business and customer experiences.
+Meagan White is the director of marketing programs at Acquia.
 She is passionate about helping brands maximize their digital efforts by crafting thoughtful, creative marketing strategies and campaigns that help them connect with their audiences in new ways.
 Her professional experience includes the creation and management of brand, storytelling, and digital marketing strategies for several startups and Fortune 1000 companies across a wide range of verticals.

 Prior to Acquia, Meagan managed social media, content, and digital strategies for a content marketing agency.
 Later she joined Intralinks, a software-as-a-service provider, where she led global social media efforts, content, and corporate communications programs.